chalatz/excursions/pages/tours/best-rhodes.md

 ### RHODES MEDIEVAL CITY

-From the cruise ship dock/pier we drive to the **Medieval City (World Heritage Site---UNESCO)**.
-We will stop at the most important monuments of the Medieval City for pictures from outside.
-The Archaeological Museum, The Street of the Knights, The Grand Master Palace, The Ruins of Sent John Cathedral and The D'Amboise Gate
+Starting from the pier or your chosen departure point, we will transport you to the Medieval City, a designated World Heritage Site.
+Here, you'll have the opportunity to capture photos of the walls and significant gates from outside.

+Due to a recent traffic regulation, vehicles are restricted from entering the Old Town, making it accessible only to pedestrians.

+However, we can conclude the tour at one of the Old Town gates, allowing you the freedom to explore independently and stroll back to the ship.
+The walk from the Medieval City to the Cruise Port takes just 10 minutes, enabling you to save both time and money by avoiding any waiting-time charges for the driver.

 ### RHODES NEW TOWN

-We continue out of the Medieval City to the **"New Town"**.
-Here we will see:
+We continue to the **"New Town"**.
+Here we will see/visit:

 The historical buildings where the Venetian, Gothic and Oriental elements blend:

-- The **City Hall**, the **Administration building** or **Governor's Palace** a Venetian Gothic and Renaissance style with details of the Doges' Palace in Venice (today the offices of the Prefecture of the Dodecanese), The **National Theatre of Rhodes**, and the **"Hotel of the Roses" **(today the Casino of Rhodes).
-- The **Old Harbor**, where according to tradition, the **Colossus of Rhodes, one of the Seven Wonders of the Ancient World**, once stood (two bronze deer statues mark the site).
+- The **Mandraki** **Old Harbor**, where according to tradition, the **Colossus of Rhodes, one of the Seven Wonders of the Ancient World**, once stood (two bronze deer statues mark the site).
 (Stop Visit Photos)
 - The **Church of the Annunciation (Evangelismos)**, an example of Medieval Catholic design with amazing wall paintings and impressive chandeliers, that today is the Orthodox town's cathedral.
 (Stop Visit Photos)
+- The **City Hall**, the **Administration building** or **Governor's Palace** a Venetian Gothic and Renaissance style with details of the Doges' Palace in Venice (today the offices of the Prefecture of the Dodecanese), The **National Theatre of Rhodes**, and the **"Hotel of the Roses" **(today the Casino of Rhodes).
 - The **North Point of the island** where the East Coast's Mediterranean Sea, and the West Coast's Aegean Sea meet.

 ### MONTE SMITH

 We drive up the hillside to **Monte Smith**, (although named after a 19th century British admiral, this is the site of ancient Rhodes) the **Acropolis of Rhodes City** which overlooks the Old and the New Town.
 Enjoy excellent views of the city and both East and West Coast.
 (Stop Visit Photos).
-We also visit the **Temple of Apollo**, the **Ancient Stadium of Rhodes**, and the restored marble **Hellenistic Theater**.
-(Stop Visit Photos)
+You can also see from a distance the **Temple of Apollo**, the **Ancient Stadium of Rhodes**, and the restored marble **Hellenistic Theater**.
+(Stop Photos)

 ### THE JOURNEY TO LINDOS